ahwelgemoed/rg-mx/README.md

 <h4>4️⃣ Setup Windows App</h4>
  <img  align="center" alt="headerIMG" width='400' src="./github-images/windows-app-setup.png" target="_blank" />

-- Click _Choose Mendix Folder Path_ and navigate to any app in your Mendix Projects folder and click on any `.mrp` file.
+- Click _Choose Mendix Folder Path_ and navigate to any app in your Mendix Projects folder and click on any `.mpr` file.
 The app should then work out were all your mendix apps are.

  <img  align="center" alt="headerIMG" width='400' src="./github-images/windows-ip.png" target="_blank" />